natecavanaugh/roolz/README.md

 #### `.iterateRules(rules, context)`

 This is the workhorse of the engine, in which you give it a set of rules to run, and a context object.
-It will loop over all of the rules defined in the rule group, and validate that the rule applies, and can sends out a message, as well as replace the item (if a `replacer` property is specified on any of the rules).
+It will loop over all of the rules defined in the rule group, and validate that the rule applies, and can sends out a message, as well as replace the content (if a `replacer` property is specified on any of the rules).

 Returns the `fullItem` property of the context after any transformations or replacements have been added to it.